- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 Brian Cuban is an author whose best-selling book, “Shattered Image: My Triumph Over Body Dysmorphic Disorder,” chronicles his first-hand experiences living with, and recovering from eating disorders, alcoholism, drug addiction and body dysmorphic disorder.
-A journey that started with childhood bullying and fat shaming and took him to the brink of suicide at forty-four years old, before walking away from a successful career as an attorney and taking the first step forward towards a healthy and positive lifestyle restoring love, family and a healthy self-image.
+A journey that started with childhood bullying and fat shaming and took him to the brink of suicide at forty-four years old, before walking away from a successful career as an attorney and taking the first step forward towards a healthy and positive lifestyle restoring love, family, and a healthy self-image.

 Brian is a highly sought after college and event speaker.
 He has spoken at colleges and universities across the United States and in Canada.
 Brian has appeared on prestigious talks shows such as the Katie Couric Show as well as numerous media outlets around the country.
 He also writes extensively on these subjects.
 His columns have appeared on CNN.com, Foxnews.com, The Huffington Post and in online and print newspapers around the world.

-For Additional Information: Click Here
+Additional Information: Here

 Jenni’s straightforward, realistic style has made her a role model, source of inspiration and confidant to people across the globe looking to overcome their eating disorders and live complete lives.
-Her appearances on shows like Dr. Phil and Entertainment Tonight, in publications ranging from Cosmopolitan to The Washington Post, and before live audiences have brought a world of hope to men and women seeking real solutions.
+Her appearances on shows like Today and Dr. Phil, in publications ranging from Cosmopolitan to The Washington Post, and before live audiences have brought a world of hope to men and women seeking real solutions.

-Tross Roness, B.S.E., M.Ed.
+Troy Roness, B.S.E., M.Ed.
 Graduate Student, Survivor, National Male Advocate, Motivational Speaker, Writer PBS/Huffington Post Blogger [email protected]

 Troy Roness is an inspiring role model for any person who is struggling to recover from an eating disorder.
-Since his own recovery, Troy has maintained a ceaseless effort to support and encourage recovering persons, and to continually advocate for better treatment and care for all who struggle.
+Since his own recovery, Troy has maintained a ceaseless effort to support and encourage recovering persons and to continually advocate for better treatment and care for all who struggle.

 Troy serves as the inaugural United States Male Junior Board Representative for the National Eating Disorders Association (NEDA), Advisory Board Member and M.O.R.E.
 (Males Owning Recovery From Eating Disorders) Program Director with MentorCONNECT, Advisory Board Member for the National Association of Males with Eating Disorders (NAMED), and is active in promoting legislative changes and motivational speaking in his home state of North Dakota to promote education and treatment of eating disorders.

 Following his guest appearance on the ‘Dr. Phil Show’ in January 2009, Troy battled for two 81-day treatment regimens as a male with an eating disorder.
-His recovery has blessed him with opportunities to speak to thousands of people in North Dakota and reach millions of people across the United States and world.
+His recovery has blessed him with opportunities to speak to thousands of people in North Dakota and reach millions of people across the United States and the world.
 Reflecting on the pivotal moments of his recovery enables Troy to speak on behalf of males and spread the message that recovery is possible.

 Troy most enjoys speaking with and educating family members of eating disorder victims.
 By explaining what their child, family member, or friend is facing with personal insight, and then comparing the recovery perspective, Troy hopes this will facilitate understanding and lend a sensitive ear to the sufferers support system.

 As with all health-related issues, please refer to your personal physician, dietician, counselor or therapist for a full evaluation and to determine the best course of treatment.
-Eating Disorder Hope specifically disclaims liability, loss, or risk, personal or otherwise, that may be incurred as a consequence, directly or indirectly, in the use or application of any contents of this web site.
+Eating Disorder Hope specifically disclaims liability, loss, or risk, personal or otherwise, that may be incurred as a consequence, directly or indirectly, in the use or application of any contents of this website.